How I work

 When we start building a relationship between our thinking and feeling bodies, this creates a ground from which we can grow authentic power and agency in our lives.

-My interdisciplinary Somatic-Relational approach is largely informed by Formative Psychology (Stanley Keleman), Identity Psychology (Peter Wright) and Psychobiological Approach to Couples Therapy (Stan Tatkin).
-These approaches support me with maintaining a frame in which I recognize that systems are simultaneously interdependent and influenceable.
+My Somatic-Relational approach is largely informed by Formative Psychology, developed by Stanley Keleman, the founder of Center for Energetic Studies in Berkeley, California.
+This approach supports me with maintaining a frame in which I recognize that systems are simultaneously interdependent and influenceable.